apache/lucy-clownfish/runtime/c/INSTALL.md

 ### Options

-- `--enable-coverage`
+    --enable-coverage

 Enable code coverage.
 Create HTML pages with coverage data using lcov by running "make coverage".

-- `--disable-threads`
+    --disable-threads

 Disable thread support.

+    --prefix
+    --bindir
+    --datarootdir
+    --datadir
+    --libdir
+    --mandir

+Installation directories following the GNU Autoconf convention.

 ### Environment variables

-- `CC`
+    CC

 The C compiler.

-- `TARGET_CC`
+    TARGET_CC

 The target compiler when cross-compiling. `CC` can be set in addition to specify the host compiler.